Intelsat V F-5

-Intelsat V F-5, then named Intelsat 505, was a communications satellite operated by COMSAT.
+Intelsat V F-5 was a communications satellite operated by COMSAT.
 Launched in 1982, it was the fifth of fifteen Intelsat V satellites to be launched.
 The Intelsat V series was constructed by Ford Aerospace, based on the Intelsat V satellite bus.
 Intelsat V F-5 was part of an advanced series of satellites designed to provide greater telecommunications capacity for Intelsat's global network.